-This section prescribes procedures that apply to all departments and agencies of the federal government that handle unclaimed moneys belonging to individuals, businesses, or other entities.
-The unclaimed moneys provisions of this section do not apply to funds held in trust for individual Indians, associations of individual Indians, or for certain Indian corporations.
-This section also prescribes procedures for making refunds of collections or other receipts erroneously received and covered into the Treasury.
+This chapter prescribes procedures that apply to all departments and agencies of the federal government that handle unclaimed moneys belonging to individuals, businesses, or other entities.
+The unclaimed moneys provisions of this chapter do not apply to funds held in trust for individual Indians, associations of individual Indians, or for certain Indian corporations.
+This chapter also prescribes procedures for making refunds of collections or other receipts erroneously received and covered into the Treasury.

 According to the provisions of 31 U.S.C. § 1322, "Payments of unclaimed trust fund amounts and refund of amounts erroneously deposited," each year on September 30, the Secretary of the Treasury will transfer to the Treasury trust fund receipt account "Unclaimed Moneys of Individuals Whose Whereabouts are Unknown" that part of the trust fund account balance named in 31 U.S.C. § 1321 (a)(1)-(82) or an analogous trust fund established under 31 U.S.C. § 1321 (a)(1)-(82) that has been in the fund for more than one year and represents money belonging to individuals whose whereabouts are unknown.
 Subsequent claims to the transferred funds shall be paid from the account "Unclaimed Moneys of Individuals Whose Whereabouts are Unknown."

 31 U.S.C. § 1322 contains additional procedures of authority for non-trust fund related unclaimed moneys and other collections erroneously deposited that are not properly chargeable to another appropriation.

 For terms and definitions related to this chapter, please view the TFM Glossary.